OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 Step 3.
 Get Container Image
 ================================================================================

-OpenNebula image is built as a standard OCI container image with variants for the Enterprise and Community Editions, each hosted separately.
+OpenNebula image is built as a standard OCI container image with variants for the **Enterprise** and **Community Editions**, each hosted separately.
 It's developed with compatibility with both Docker and Podman, single-container and multi-container deployments in mind.

 .. note::